lightning-js/solid/docs/components.md

 # Base Components

-There are three primitives provided by Solid Lightning:
+There are two primitives provided by Solid Lightning:

-- Canvas
 - View
 - Text

-## Canvas

-The `<Canvas>` component will be used once as the root component in your App to initialize Lightning and create the base canvas tag.

-### Props

-- `ref`: Reference to root node and the renderer
-- `options`: Object with options to pass to Renderer
-- `onFirstRender`: Callback to run when app is first loaded, useful for unit tests
-- `children`: JSX children to render

 ## View